Morning report in your pocket.

 Dual process theory explains why: System 1 thinking (fast, pattern-based) handles most clinical encounters efficiently, but it's vulnerable to premature closure and anchoring — especially when the presentation partially matches a familiar pattern.
 The challenge isn't engaging System 2 on every case; it's knowing when to.
 (Croskerry, Ann Emerg Med 2009)

 LLMs introduce new versions of these same problems.
 Studies show they anchor on early information in a clinical vignette, generate plausible but unsourced reasoning, and can reinforce existing biases rather than challenge them.
-(Kanjee et al., JAMA 2024) A useful AI tool for clinicians needs to add diagnostic range while keeping the reasoning transparent and challengeable.
+(Kanjee et al., JAMA 2024)

 Four tools, each with a distinct purpose